 leaky pipe

-The biggest issue with water leaks is being able to find where they started in the first place.
-This can be tricky when pipework is concealed.
-Fortunately, an experienced plumber will easily be able to detect this.
+Updated August 2024 by John Salmon.
+What’s causing leaking pipes and is it likely to turn to a burst pipe and full scale plumbing emergency?
+From mysterious drips to puddles forming in the front yard, most homeowners will encounter a leaking pipe at least once in their lifetime.
+The biggest issue with water leaks is finding where they started in the first place.
+This can be tricky when pipe work is concealed.
+Fortunately, an experienced Brisbane plumber (that’s us, in case you were wondering) will easily be able to detect this.

 Extremely high water pressure